Smaller Short Row Dishcloth

 For a perfectly placed kitchener graft

-1. Run the yarn through the first stitch on the front needle knitwise and slip that stitch off the needle.
+1. Run the yarn through the first stitch on the back needle knitwise and slip that stitch off the needle.
+Then run the yarn through the next stitch on the back needle purlwise.

-3. Run the yarn through the first stitch on the back needle knitwise and slip that stitch off the needle.
+2. Run the yarn through the first stitch on the front needle knitwise and slip that stitch off the needle.
+Then run the yarn through the next stitch on the front needle purlwise.

-Repeat these 4 steps until all stitches are off the needles.
+Repeat 1 and 2 until all stitches are off the needles.

 Run the leftover tail through the bumps of the stitches around the center hole and cinch it up.
 Then you can weave in the ends around and around through the stitches in the center.